 Established in 1920 as the USC College of Commerce and Business Administration, USC Marshall is creating waves in cutting-edge business education across borders in the 21st century.
 Attaining a prominent position at the forefront of innovation in business education, USC Marshall offers a Bachelor of Science in Business Administration with other courses including an MBA program for Professionals and Managers (MBA-PM), an online MBA, an executive MBA (EMBA) and a one-year international MBA (IBEAR).
 Being a global hub for entrepreneurial thinking, USC Marshall attracts committed scholars and practitioners to address complex issues in business.

 If the USC Marshall School of Business is one of your target business schools, read this article to learn more about its full-time MBA Program class profile and employment reports.

-- General Trivia about the USC Marshall School of Business
+- Trivia about USC Marshall School of Business

-- General information about USC Marshall School of Business
+- General information on the Marshall School of Business

-- Employers hiring from the USC MBA Program
+- Employers hiring from the USC Mashall School of Business MBA Program

 - Other MBA programs you should consider